TritonDataCenter/manta/docs/operator-guide.md

 * "sharks": indicate which backend storage servers contain copies of this object
 * "creator": uuid of the user who created the object
 * "objectId": uuid for this object in the system.
 Note that an objectid is allocated when an object is first created.
-Two objects with the same content do not generally get the same objectid, unless the second object was created with "mln".

 You won't need the following fields to locate the object, but they may be useful to know about:

 * "key": the internal name of this object (same as the public name, but the login is replaced with the user's uuid)
 * "owner": uuid of the user being billed for this link.
-This can differ from the creator if the owner used "mln" to create their own link to an object created by someone else.
 * "\_node"."pnode": indicates which metadata shard stores information about this object.
 * "type": indicates whether something refers to an object or directory